mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

 "Jobs" in Prometheus terminology are instructions to pull ("scrape") metrics from a set of exporter endpoints.
-Typically, our GCE Prometheus nodes typically monitor jobs deployed via Chef to VMs, and use static file service discovery, with the endpoints for each job and their labels populated by Chef from our inventory.
-Our GKE Prometheus nodes typically monitor jobs deployed to Kubernetes, and as such use Kubernetes service discovery to build lists of endpoints and map pod/service labels to Prometheus labels.
+Typically, our GCE Prometheus nodes typically only monitor jobs that are themselves deployed via Chef to VMs, using static file service discovery, with the endpoints for each job and their labels populated by Chef from our Chef inventory.

+Our GKE Prometheus nodes typically only monitor jobs deployed to Kubernetes, and as such use Kubernetes service discovery to build lists of endpoints and map pod/service labels to Prometheus labels.

-### Sharding
+### Job partitioning

 We run Prometheus in redundant pairs so that we can still scrape metrics and send alerts when performing rolling updates, and to survive single-node failure.
 We run several Prometheus pairs, each with a different set of scrape jobs.

-Prometheus itself can only really be scaled by sharding jobs across different instances of it, and directing queries to the relevant shard.
-At the time of writing, our Prometheus sharding layout is in a state of flux, due to the ongoing Kubernetes migrations.
-A given Prometheus shard is primarily identified by the following 3 external labels:
+Prometheus can be scaled by partitioning jobs across different instances of it, and directing queries to the relevant partition (often referred to as a shard).
+At the time of writing, our Prometheus partitioning layout is in a state of flux, due to the ongoing Kubernetes migrations.
+A given Prometheus partition is primarily identified by the following 3 external labels:

 - **env**: loosely corresponds to a Google project.
 E.g. gprd, gstg, ops.
    - It can refer to a GitLab SaaS environment (gprd, gstg, pre), our